bwks/grifter/README.md

 - Generate graphviz/PTM topologies files
 - Generate Inventory files for tools such as Ansible, Nornir

-NOTE: Currently only a `vagrant-libvirt` compatible Vagrantfile will be generated.
+NOTE: Only a `vagrant-libvirt` compatible `Vagrantfile` for Vagrant version `>= 2.1.0` will be generated.

-Support for Virtualbox or any other provider type is not currently on the road map.
+Support for Virtualbox or any other provider type is not supported or on the road map.

 ## Dependencies
 Grifter requires the help of the following awesome projects from the Python